-11 Easy Bathroom Safety Tips to Keep Seniors Safe
+11 Easy Bathroom Safety Tips For Seniors

-11 Easy Bathroom Safety Tips to Keep Seniors Safe
+11 Easy Bathroom Safety Tips For Seniors

-5 Min Read
+7 Min Read

 Slip and fall accidents in the bathroom can cause serious injury.
 The risk of slipping in a bathroom is high because there is so much water.
 Other than using the toilet, getting in and out of the bathtub can also be highly risky for the elderly.